gdsfactory/gdsfactory/docs/config.md

 ```

-You can access the config dictinary
+You can access the config dictionary

 ```